 Despite not solely focusing on feminism, this research also portrays gender roles in family relations.
 The significance of media in women's lives, both in or outside the home, has been described since this perspective and movement started in the 1970s (McQuail, 2002).
 Steiner designates that feminist media studies based on history begin with Betty Friedan, while the feminist media theorist whose pioneering legacy survives most clearly is Donna Allen, not Betty Friedan.
-Allen, as civil liberties and activist, was convicted of contempt for refusing to testify before the US House Committee on Un-American Activities (the sentence was overturned).
-In 1972, she founded the Women's Institute for Freedom of the Press (WIFP), and tirelessly reported on lawsuits against news organizations, challenges of broadcast licenses, and other policy and legal efforts (Fortner & Fackler, 2014, pp. 360-362).
+Allen, as civil liberties and activist, was convicted of contempt for refusing to testify before the US House Committee on Un-American Activities (the sentence was overture), and tirelessly reported on lawsuits against news organizations, challenges of broadcast licenses, and other policy and legal efforts (Fortner & Fackler, 2014, pp. 360-362).

 Generally, feminists often defined as thought, political thought, ideology, and movement that suggest all people are equal in social, political, and economic (Flouli, 2017).
-Gaye Tuchman (1978) described annihilation on women in media workplaces.
+Gaye Tuchman (1978) described annihilation or promen in media workplaces.
 On the other sides, liberal feminism concerns on the idea that irrational prejudice and incorrect stereotypes of woman result in their being denied their equal rights, unrealistic "sex roles" in, or women's absence from the media workplaces (stereotype and underrepresentation of women and people) (Fortner & Fackler, 2014, pp. 360-361).
 Media frequently construct women and men based on gender identity and role stereotypes.
 As many feminists argue that the role of each is the result of the interplay of power in relation, such as culture, social, religion, economics, state, and others.
 Ida also described the role of the mother (Ibu; Ibuism), wife, and womanhood that is also tracing to religion argument and statement (Ida, 2001).
 Overall, the portrayal of gender (the role of women and men) in media (news, advertising, film, and others) has been studied for many years.
 The stereotype has emerged as the performance and the result of studies (Fahmy, Bock, and Wanta, 2014; McQuail, 2002).